11 Signs You Need To Cut Back On Booze (Even If You're Not An Alcoholic)

 Often, people discuss drinking as an “all or nothing” affair.
 As soon as you admit that you think you drink "too much," you're suddenly a candidate for a recovery program and should be quitting cold turkey.

 You can have a problem with alcohol, and not be an alcoholic.
 You can have a problem with alcohol and not want to quit.
-My recent experience in NYC affirmed what I had learned in sharing my story with clients and members of my community.
 Sometimes we need to see our experiences reflected back to us in order to feel comfortable making a change.

 The problem with the “all or nothing” approach to alcohol is that many of us don’t relate, and rather than be labeled as addicts, we stay silent about our desire to change.